David Headley: Drug Convictions and DEA Deal

-Gilani managed to overcome his addiction to heroin, but was still involved in the drug trade.
-In early 1997, Gilani was arrested with another man in a DEA sting operation when he tried to smuggle heroin into the country from Pakistan.
-Gilani quickly offered his services as a confidential informant to the DEA.
+Headley managed to overcome his addiction to heroin, but was still involved in the drug trade.
+In early 1997, Headley was arrested with another man in a DEA sting operation when he tried to smuggle heroin into the country from Pakistan.
+Headley quickly offered his services as a confidential informant to the DEA.
 In January 1998, the agency sent him to Pakistan to dispel suspicions amongst his partners about his prior absence, and to gain intelligence on the country's heroin trafficking networks.
-According to the DEA, Gilani's participation led to five arrests and the seizure of 2½ kilos of heroin.
-The DEA has insisted that Gilani's 1998 trip to Pakistan was the only one paid for by the agency.
+According to the DEA, Headley's participation led to five arrests and the seizure of 2½ kilos of heroin.
+The DEA has insisted that Headley's 1998 trip to Pakistan was the only one paid for by the agency.

-While the DEA seemingly made great gains from Gilani's intelligence, there is ample evidence that Gilani abused his status as an informant.
+While the DEA seemingly made great gains from Headley's intelligence, there is ample evidence that Headley abused his status as an informant.
 He allegedly tried to set up heroin dealers with jailhouse phone calls that were not monitored by DEA agents.
-A mentally impaired Pakistani immigrant, Ikram Haq, was found to have been tricked into making a drug deal by Gilani, and was subsequently acquitted on the grounds of entrapment when brought to trial.
-Despite this result, Gilani was released from prison and put on probation for his contribution to the case.
-One anonymous former associate of Gilani later suggested that he was exploiting his rapport with the DEA, saying, "The DEA agents liked him.
+A mentally impaired Pakistani immigrant, Ikram Haq, was found to have been tricked into making a drug deal by Headley, and was subsequently acquitted on the grounds of entrapment when brought to trial.
+Despite this result, Headley was released from prison and put on probation for his contribution to the case.
+One anonymous former associate of Headley later suggested that he was exploiting his rapport with the DEA, saying, "The DEA agents liked him.
 He would brag about it.
 He was manipulating them.
 He said he had them in his pocket."

 Involvement in terrorism

-In exchange for information about Pakistani drug contacts, Gilani received a considerably lighter sentence than his co-defendant from the 1997 arrest: fifteen months in jail and five years of supervised release.
+In exchange for information about Pakistani drug contacts, Headley received a considerably lighter sentence than his co-defendant from the 1997 arrest: fifteen months in jail and five years of supervised release.
 In November 1998, he was delivered to the low-security Federal Correctional Institution, Fort Dix.
 There, he became an increasingly devout Muslim.
-In July 1999, only months into Gilani's sentence, his attorney, Howard Leader, requested permission for him to be given a supervised early release from prison so he could travel to Pakistan to be wed in an arranged marriage.
+In July 1999, only months into Headley's sentence, his attorney, Howard Leader, requested permission for him to be given a supervised early release from prison so he could travel to Pakistan to be wed in an arranged marriage.
 Judge Carol Amon granted the unusual request.
-Gilani married a Pakistani woman named Shazia and fathered two children with her.
+Headley married a Pakistani woman named Shazia and fathered two children with her.